 The current visa scheme for job seekers who hold degrees issued outside of Germany (now called the Opportunity Card scheme) will be extended to a broader pool of applicants.
-It will now include individuals who have completed vocational education or obtained university degrees even if the education/degree is not (yet) acknowledged by the German authorities.
+It will now include individuals who have not completed vocational education or obtained university degrees acknowledged by the German authorities.
 These individuals will be able to apply under an alternative, points-based scheme.